ericagol/TRAPPIST1_Spitzer/data/README.md

   to the transit-timing uncertainties.
 - sources.txt: Telescopes used for the 447 transit time observations.
 - times_obs_and_posterior.txt:  Observed times and model posterior in ascii format.
-- file_list.txt: List of HDF files (*jld2) contained in this directory (these are not in the github version since they are too large - .gitignore masks these), and a brief description of the files and where they are read.
+- file_list.txt: List of HDF files (*jld2) and large txt files contained in this directory (these are not in the github version since they are too large - .gitignore masks these), and a brief description of the files and where they are read.

 The following lists the directories and their contents: